Keyboard shortcuts

 Every gateway routes outbound traffic from your server to the Internet.
 Some gateways also accept inbound connections.
 StartOS automatically detects the type:

 • Inbound/outbound — routes outbound traffic and accepts inbound connections.
-Your router and StartTunnel are inbound/outbound gateways.
+Your home router and StartTunnel (a virtual private router running on a VPS) are inbound/outbound gateways.
 These are used for inbound VPN access and clearnet hosting.

 • Outbound only — routes outbound traffic but does not accept inbound connections.
 Commercial VPN providers (Mullvad, ProtonVPN, etc.) are outbound-only gateways.
 These are used as outbound VPNs.